GonVieira/backlog-manager/README.md

 ## API KEY

-For the project to work in your machine you must have an RAWG Api key and set it as an enviroment variable.
+For the project to work in your machine you must have an RAWG Api key and set it as an environment variable.

 ## Available Scripts